Now showing / Alaska Airlines / Operational tools

 Operational rollout still

-Without adoption instrumentation, leaders could celebrate deployment while frontline teams quietly worked around the product.
+Without adoption instrumentation, leaders could celebrate deployment success while stations quietly reverted to fallback behaviors, rescanning workflows, or manual recovery processes.

 Adoption System